aspirepress/.github/ROADMAP.md

 The specifics of the API are to be determined, but each package maintainer should sign and authenticate their information for the package, which in turn is validated by the repository as authentic.

-Upon reciept of the new package or package version, the repository **MUST** update its internal records to distribute that version AND call other federated repositories through the associated API endpoints to inform them of the new version.
+Upon receipt of the new package or package version, the repository **MUST** update its internal records to distribute that version AND call other federated repositories through the associated API endpoints to inform them of the new version.

 ## Distributing metadata